aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-1.rst

-In an organization without data governance tooling in place, the person will start contacting various people, asking for the availability of data, where the data is stored and how she can get access to the data.
+In an organization without data governance tooling in place, the person will start contacting various people, asking for the availability of data, where the data is stored and how they can get access to the data.
-The longer you are in organization and the more people you know the easier the task, anyhow, **it will take a long time**.
+The longer you are in an organization and the more people you know the easier the task.
+Anyhow, **it will take a long time**.
 Even when you have found the right data, and found the accountable person to provide access, you must sit with the owner of the data to get a good explanation of the meaning of the different fields.
-For engineers with a lesser network in the organization the task will be even more tedious and time consuming.
+For engineers with a smaller network in the organization the task will be even more tedious and time consuming.

-**Aurelius Atlas makes the information on which data is available, where it is stored and who is accountable for it easily accessible.
-Which results in quicker access to relevant data.**
+**Aurelius Atlas makes the information on which data is available, where it is stored and who is accountable for it, which results in quicker access to relevant data.**

 With the **Aurelius Atlas solution you can easily search for the meaning